William Sawalich: NASCAR O'Reilly Auto Parts Series

+On January 6, 2026, it was announced that Sawalich would be retained by JGR for the 2026 season.
+He started the season with a 26th-place DNF at Daytona.
+He won his first career race at Rockingham, becoming the first Minnesota-born driver to win a NASCAR national series race.

 Personal life

 William's father, Brandon Sawalich, is the president of Starkey Hearing Technologies, the largest hearing aid manufacturer in the United States.
 Starkey sponsors his racing efforts.
-Brandon is the stepson of businessman William F. Austin.
+Brandon is the step-grandson of businessman William F. Austin.

-Sawalich is currently an online student at Liberty University Online Academy, and is a client of KHI Management.
+Sawalich was an online student at Liberty University Online Academy, and is a client of KHI Management.